-Attachments: A. Office of Economic and Financial Analysis 2015 Work Program
+Attachments: A. 2016 Work Program for the Office of Economic and Financial Analysis

-OFFICE OF ECONOMIC AND FINANCIAL ANALYSIS 500 Fourth Avenue, MS ADM-FA-0540 © Seattle, Washington © 206.477.3410
+OFFICE OF ECONOMIC AND FINANCIAL ANALYSIS 500 Fourth Avenue, MS ADM-FA-0540 Seattle, Washington 206.477.3410

-2015 Work Plan
+2016 Work Plan

 The primary mission of the Office of Economic and Financial Analysis (OEFA) is to produce official economic and revenue forecasts for King County that are independent, transparent, and employ the best practices of professional forecasting.
 Additionally, the Forecast Council may assign additional economic and financial studies to OEFA.
-This document outlines the proposed work plan and timelines of OEFA work and work products for 2015.
+This document outlines the proposed work plan and timelines of OEFA work and work products for 2016.